pratik007kumar/covid19/readme.md

 And that's it, go to your domain and login:

 Email: admin@admin.com

 Password: password

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Laravel framework is open-sourced software licensed under the [](https://opensource.org/licenses/MIT).